novak-99/ex/docs/source/Benchmarks/Complex.rst

 The following table shows a list of benchmarks comparing operations on cpplex's :code:`cpplex::Complex` type and standard C++'s :code:`std::complex` type.
 Please note that for operations with multiple definitions, the one with all complex arguments is used for testing.

-Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning the result to and printing a dummy variable to ensure volatility.
+Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning the result to a dummy variable and printing it to ensure volatility.
 Each benchmark is an average of 3 runs.

 Runs for which cpplex demonstrates nonnegligible speed gains over standard C++ are bolded.